Belize Human Rights Report April 2018

 There were no government restrictions on academic freedom or cultural events.

-The law provides for freedom of assembly and association, and the government generally respected these rights in practice.
+The law provides for the freedoms of peaceful assembly and association, and the government generally respected these rights

 c.
 Freedom of Religion